asbru-cm/asbru-cm/doc/Manual/Preferences/GlobalVariables.md

 ![](images/gv1.png)

-Global variables, allow you to define variable name and a value assigned to that variable.
-That variable can be later used in any:
+Global variables, allows you to define variable names and assign value.
+That variable can be latter used in any:

-+ Local Command
++ Local Commands
-+ Global Command
++ Global Commands
-+ Expect definition
++ Expect definitions

 To add a new entry click on the "Add" Button.